jessicametzger/grcrfit/README.md

 # grcr-fit
-Fit local cosmic rays + diffuse gamma rays, all in one go
+Fit local cosmic rays + diffuse gamma rays, all in one go.